 |The photograph above shows a very cheerful group of children's Trauma Unit staff members Ulster Hospital headed up by Audrey Moorhead, being presented with the DVD players and posters by PP Brian Ferguson.|

-A good example of this was the most request from the Children’s Trauma Unit in the Ulster Hospital, Dundonald September 2011.
+Another example of this was the request from the Children’s Trauma Unit in the Ulster Hospital, Dundonald September 2011.
 As usual they asked for something a bit different!
 This time it was a very interesting and comprehensive range of children’s posters and pictures of everything from Disney characters to animal world maps.

 Research has shown that when the children are in the various waiting areas before going in for check ups or operations, they are extremely nervous.
 While it is possible to give them medication at this stage, it is preferable to keep them calm by asking them questions about the pictures which will now cover all the walls and ceilings!

 The unit also asked for two portable DVD players for children who are confined to bed for lengthy periods following serious accidents.